Expert Insights

 Why you should be at the center of machine learning policies, ethics & responsible development

-by Felipe Castro Quiles, Co-founder and CEO, Emerging Rule and GENIA Latinoamérica By now, most humans have been impacted by artificial intelligence.
-Elshawi, Maher, and Sakr (2019) say, “Due to the increasing success of machine learning techniques in several application domains, they have been attracting a lot of attention from the research and business communities.”…
+Why you should be at the center of machine learning policies, ethics & responsible development by Felipe Castro Quiles, Co-founder and CEO, Emerging Rule and GENIA Latinoamérica By now, most humans have been impacted by artificial intelligence.
+Elshawi, Maher, and Sakr (2019) say, “Due to the increasing success of machine learning techniques in several application domains,…

 Keep reading